kelwinfc/cervical-cancer-screening/README.md

 For scientific questions, or for questions related to the method implementation, please contact Kelwin Fernandes at <[kafc@inesctec.pt](mailto:kafc@inesctec.pt)>

 For questions related to this Python 3.5 implementation, please write to Davide Chicco at <[davide.chicco@gmail.com](mailto:davide.chicco@gmail.com)>
+The Python 3.5 version can be found in [here](https://github.com/davidechicco/cervical-cancer-screening)